-You can use your vacation rental for 14 days, or 10% of nights rented, whichever is greater.
-But remember: separate from these personal-use days, you can also stay at your vacation rental if you are performing full-time work at the property, like painting, repairs, etc.
+You can use your vacation rental for personal purposes for 14 days, or 10% of nights rented, whichever is greater.
+But remember: separate from these personal-use days, you can also stay at your short term rental if you are performing full-time work at the property, like painting, repairs, or general tasks.

 The US Master Tax Guide States:

-“If the home is used as a personal residence for more than the GREATER of 14 days OR 10 percent of the number of days during the year for which the home is rented at fair market rental, rental deductions are limited to the gross rental income.
-If the home is not used as a personal residence by the taxpayer, the rental deductions are not limited to the income.”
+“If the is used as a for more than the GREATER of 14 days OR 10 percent of the number of days during the year for which the home is rented at fair market rental, rental deductions are limited to the gross .
+If the home is not used as a by the , the rental is not limited to the .”